helloSystem/docs/developer/developer-tools.md

 # Developer Tools

+Starting with helloSystem 0.7.0, compilers, headers, `.o` files and other files for developers are not shipped on the helloSystem Live ISO by default in order to reduce the ISO size.
+You need to install the Developer Tools from `developer.img` which is a separate download from the same location you obtained the Live ISO (e.g., for 0.7.0, this is https://github.com/helloSystem/ISO/releases/tag/r0.7.0).

 The __Developer__ folder in the __Applications__ folder contains useful development tools for use with helloSystem.

 * __PyCharm CE__: A powerful integrated development environment (IDE) for the Python language which is used for